 A quick, illustrated guide on how to take a perfect picture of your bike when you need to sell it.
 Few easy tricks how to make your pictures stand out and successfully sell your bike.

-Photos highlight quality of your bike – and so make you the $$$ profit.
-Be sure to have yours done well!
+Photos highlight the quality of your bike – and so make you the profit when selling your old ride.
+Good photos can make more than 100% difference in perceived value of the bike!
+So be sure to have yours photographed well.

 This is the output you want:

 But you won’t sell a lot with photos like this:

 So let's go through a few easy steps which will make your photo stand out and do justice to the awesome bike you are trying to sell:

 Preparation & photographing:

 Let's have a look at them one by one.

 First of all, remove all unnecessary stuff, like saddle bags and other rubbish.
 Ugly!

 As importantly, 5 minutes with a rug can make tens of Euros difference in photos.
 The more expensive the bike, the bigger the difference.